milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

 Warning: Every element in a seq should have a unique :key:
 ```

 And that's because react needs a unique id for every component to speed up state changes.
-So let's add a key to our pages

-so let's add a key to each card to fix this.
+So let's add a key to each card to fix this.

 ```
 (defn card [ [ index data ] ]